University of Manchester: Old Quadrangle

-The buildings around the Old Quadrangle date from the time of Owens College, and were designed in a Gothic style by Alfred Waterhouse.
-The first to be built was the John Owens Building (1873), formerly the Main Building; the others were added over the next thirty years.
-These include the Beyer Building (1887), the Manchester Museum (1887), the Christie Library (1898) and Whitworth Hall (1902), which is used for the university's graduations.
+The buildings that surround the Old Quadrangle date from the period of Owens College and were designed in a Gothic style by Alfred Waterhouse.
+The John Owens Building (1873), originally called the Main Building, was the first to be completed; the remaining structures were added over the following thirty years.
+These include the Beyer Building (1887), the Manchester Museum (1887), the Christie Library (1898) and Whitworth Hall (1902), where the university holds its graduation ceremonies.

 Other notable buildings

 The University of Manchester estate includes over 30 listed buildings.
-Besides the buildings around the Old Quadrangle, other notable buildings on the Oxford Road Campus include the Stephen Joseph Studio, a former German Protestant church, and the Samuel Alexander Building, a grade II listed building erected in 1919 and home of the School of Arts, Languages and Cultures.
+In addition to the buildings that form the Old Quadrangle, other notable structures on the Oxford Road Campus include the Stephen Joseph Studio, a former German Protestant church, and the Samuel Alexander Building, a grade II listed building erected in 1919 that now houses the School of Arts, Languages and Cultures.

 Notable buildings on the Sackville Street Campus include the Sackville Street Building, formerly the UMIST Main Building, which was opened in 1902 by the then Prime Minister, Arthur Balfour.
-Built using Burmantofts terracotta, the building is now Grade II listed.
-It was extended along Whitworth Street, towards London Road, between 1927 and 1957 by the architects Bradshaw Gass & Hope, completion being delayed due to the depression in the 1930s and the Second World War.
+Constructed of Burmantofts terracotta, the building is now Grade II listed.
+It was extended along Whitworth Street, towards London Road, between 1927 and 1957 by the architects Bradshaw Gass & Hope; the completion of the work was delayed by the economic depression of the 1930s and the Second World War.

 Cultural institutions

-The university's Jodrell Bank Observatory in Cheshire is a World Heritage Site and home to the 76-m Lovell Telescope.
-Other cultural institutions at the university include the John Rylands Research Institute and Library, the Whitworth art gallery and the Manchester Museum.
-The special collections at the John Rylands Library, and the entire collections at the Whitworth and the Manchester Museum are designated under the Arts Council England's Designation Scheme as being among the "pre-eminent collections held in museums, libraries and archives across England".
+The university's Jodrell Bank Observatory in Cheshire is a World Heritage Site and houses the 76‑m Lovell Telescope.
+Other cultural institutions belonging to the university include the John Rylands Research Institute and Library, the Whitworth art gallery and the Manchester Museum.
+The special collections held at the John Rylands Library, together with the entire collections of the Whitworth and the Manchester Museum, are designated under the Arts Council England Designation Scheme as being among the "pre‑eminent collections held in museums, libraries and archives across England".

 Organisation and administration

 Faculties and schools

-The University of Manchester is divided into three faculties: biology, medicine and health; science and engineering; and humanities.
+The University of Manchester is divided into three faculties: Biology, Medicine and Health; Science and Engineering; and Humanities.